captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 ## MARKS:
 Twenty-five cents.
----
 The bride will like.
 ---
 ## ESTHER:
 It's too much.
----
 Something less expensive,
 ---
-dress it up with lace and ribbons.
+I'll dress it up with lace and ribbons.
 ---
 How about this one?
 ---
 ## MARKS:
 It's a wedding.
 ---
+template: overlap
+## MARKS:
-This is for an older woman ---
+This is for an older woman
----

 ## ESTHER:
 I ain't so young.
 ---
 ## MARKS:
 the bride's mother perhaps.
 ---
-You are gettingmarried?
+Wait, you are getting married?
 ---
 ## ESTHER:
 Yes.